zulzeen/pydio-doc-howto/oidc_wordpress.md

 | **Response Types** | `Code`                               |                                    |

-### Pydio Cells Home Edition
+### Pydio Cells Home Distribution

-On Pydio Cells Home edition you must manually add to your **pydio.json**, the oauth2 client, below is a default sample:
+On Pydio Cells Home distribution you must manually add to your **pydio.json**, the oauth2 client, below is a default sample:

 ```json
 {